Ajeet187/calendar-booking-system/README.md

 3. Slot Start Format – Slots start strictly at the hour mark in 24-hour HH:00 format (e.g., 09:00, 14:00).
 4. Single Appointment per Slot – Only one appointment can be booked in a given slot for a given calendar owner.
 5. Default Timezone – All times are considered in a single default timezone unless explicitly extended with timezone support.
 6. First Come, First Served – In case of concurrent booking requests for the same slot, the request that acquires the lock first succeeds; the other fails with a conflict error.
-7.Advance Booking Limit – Appointments can only be booked up to MAX_ADVANCE_BOOKING_DAYS(365) from the current date.
+7.Advance Booking Limit – Appointments can only be booked up to MAX_ADVANCE_BOOKING_DAYS(365 days) from the current date.
 8.Invitee Data Validity – Invitee name and email are assumed to be valid at booking time (no extra verification beyond input validation).

 ## Features